freelawproject/courtlistener/recap/download/README.md

-The import stage is divided to two parts.
+The download stage is divided to two parts.
     - Generate CSV files with docket names to be used as a reference to download.
     - Create celery tasks to download on parallel jobs.